vivekapplications/docsify-webpage/README.md

 - Command: sudo npm install -g docsify-cli

-This command will allow the user to install docsify-cli with the help of npm globally on the entire system of the user.
+This command will allow the user to install docsify-cli, with the help of npm, globally on the entire system of the user.

 Now since the docsify-cli is globally installed, the user can create his website with the below mentioned steps.

 **Step7**

 - Command: docsify init Project1

 This command will create and initialize a new directrory with name Project1 inside the current directory Projects.
 As soon as the directory Project1 is created, two other files will also get created inside it named index.html & README.md.
 The first one is the html file for the Project1(a webpage) created using docsify and the second one is the Markdown file in which user writes the content to be diplayed on the webpage.

 Once the user has entered this command.
-There will be a message saying ' Initialization Succeeded! '  Please run docsify serve Project1
+There will be a message saying 'Initialization Succeeded!'
+Please run docsify serve Project1

 **Step8**